Skip to main content

 Knowing the difference helps you manage risk.
 It also helps you shift your portfolio with the economy.
 This guide covers both sectors in full.
 We compare performance, income, valuation, and timing.

 These two sectors make up a large share of the S&P 500.
-Understanding both helps you navigate any market.
+Understanding both helps you work through any market.
 The right mix depends on where the economy stands.

 What Are Consumer Staples Stocks?